dqops/dqo/docs/checks/column/strings/string-length-below-min-length-percent.md

 ## **monthly string length below min length percent**

 **Check description**
-The check counts percentage those strings with length below those provided by the user in the column.
+The check counts percentage of those strings with length below the one provided by the user in a column.
 Stores the most recent row count for each month when the data quality check was evaluated.

 |Check name|Check type|Time scale|Sensor definition|Quality rule|
 |----------|----------|----------|-----------|-------------|